 - Use plagiarism detection software (currently using similarity check by CrossRef powered by Ithenticate) when necessary for any submission to any journal at any stage of the submissions and publication process.

 - Provide a transparent submission and publication process, with full respect and care paid to the author.
-This includes detailed and dedicated instructions to authors for each journal, outlining referencing style, accepted article types and submission processes.
+This includes detailed and dedicated instructions to authors for each journal, outlining referencing style, accepted article types, and submission processes.

 - Investigate thoroughly any suggestion of ethical misconduct detected during any stage of the submissions process.
-This can include but is not restricted to plagiarism, redundant publication, fabrication or misuse of data and authorial disputes.
+This can include but is not restricted to plagiarism, redundant publication, fabrication, or misuse of data and authorial disputes.

-- Correct substantive errors in galley according to COPE guideline in a timely fashion.
+- Correct substantive errors in galley according to COPE guidelines in a timely fashion.
 When necessary, retract articles that we deem to be unethical, misleading or damaging according to the retraction policy and COPE guideline.

 - When necessary, publish errata, corrigenda, and retractions in a timely and responsible fashion, detailing the decision through notice publication.

-- Remain in good communication with editors, authors, reviewers and society partners (where applicable).
+- Remain in good communication with editors, authors, reviewers, and society partners (where applicable).